BreachSimRange/RedTeamSimmer/README.md

 It also ships with adversary emulation plans modelled using Atomic Red Team for real threat actors including APT28, APT3, APT41, FIN7, Lazarus Group, and Wizard Spider for multi-stage attack simulations.
 Detection rule mappings for Sigma, Splunk, and Elastic Security help blue teams identify coverage gaps and validate alerting.
 A full operations history provides a complete audit trail for compliance.
 Designed for red teamers, blue teamers, purple team exercises, EDR/AV testing, and training.

 RedTeamSimmer is created and maintained by the [BreachSimRange](https://breachsimrange.io) team.
-The original RedTeamSimmer was created by @abhijithbr. [@abhijithbr](https://x.com/abhijithbr)
+The original RedTeamSimmer was created by [@abhijithbr](https://x.com/abhijithbr).

 ---